hsavit1/hsavit1.github.io/_posts/2015-09-21-physics-cs.md

 comments: false
 ---

-As someone who graduated with dual bachelors degrees in Math and Physics, I am pretty opinionated on the subject of "why did you study that?"
-In truth, this is quite a difficult question to answer.
-Mostly because, to break down most of the concepts to an uniterested computer scientist is usually a daunting task.
-In college I had the opportunity to TA for an entry level calculus based physics class and I quickly realized that most computer scientists were unwilling to listen to any of the passionate goodness that poured out of me.
+As someone who graduated with dual bachelors degrees in Math and Physics from Binghamton University, I get pretty opinionated by questions that go like this: "why the hell would you study that?"
+In truth, this is not even close to an easy question to answer.
+Mostly because, to break down most of the concepts to an uniterested and possibly hungover programmer is usually pretty damn excruciating.
+Most of the time, you the hacker don't even care to hear me out.
+I want to tell you why you're wrong about physics and you (the student) don't even care to listen.

+> Let me tell you why you should listen

+In college I had the opportunity to TA for an entry level calculus based physics class and I quickly realized that most computer scientists were mostly dismissive of most of the passionate goodness that poured out of me.
 This leads me to...

-> Problem #1: **Many computer scientists and engineers lack a deeper sense of appreciation**
+> Problem #1: Most computer scientists and engineers lack a deeper sense of appreciation, which is depressing.

 Some may argue that this is just a product of my students lack of life experience.
 That is obviously true to an extent.
 Or even just a massive generalization of the practice of engieering as a whole.
 Regardless, it's worth writing about because I believe the problems are more deeply rooted than that.